redhat-actions/openshift-actions-runner-chart/README.md

 # OpenShift Hosted GitHub Action Runners

-This repository contains tools for building and deploying containers in an OpenShift cluster that act as GitHub self-hosted runners.
+This repository contains tools for building and deploying containers in an OpenShift cluster that act as [self-hosted GitHub Action runners](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners).

-See [`runners/base`](./runners/base) for the base Action runner.
+See [`runners/base`](./runners/base) for the base runner.

-See [`runners/buildah`](./runners/buildah) for a Dockerfile which builds on the base runner to add buildah and podman (with caveats - see [the README](./runners/buildah/README.md) under that directory).
+See [`runners/buildah`](./runners/buildah) for a Dockerfile which builds on the base runner to add buildah and podman - [with caveats](./runners/buildah/README.md).

-The idea is that the base runner can be extended to build larger, more complex images that have additional capabilities.
+The idea is that the base runner [can be extended](#creating-your-own-runner-image) to build larger, more complex images that have additional capabilities.

 The images are hosted at [quay.io/redhat-github-actions](https://quay.io/redhat-github-actions/).